Backup command

 Verification of Postgres data Status:

-After Saved We can check the path by below command.
+After saving, we can check the path using by below command.

-The above changes where only temporary If system restarted, the configuration back to default.
-So To do permanent We need to change the systemd file.
+The above changes were only temporary.
+If the system restarted, the configuration would revert to the default.
+So, to do it permanently, we need to change the systemd file.

 . . .